Coming of Garibaldi

 After 8,000 of his men had fallen in the siege, the King told those who wanted to leave to do so.
 Almost no one left.
 Histories of the siege are replete with truly moving accounts of the young queen Maria Sophia on the ramparts, herself, encouraging the defenders and refusing to eat so that her food could be given to the wounded.
 Apparently, when honor had been satisfied, for one can think of no other reason, Francis agreed to surrender.
 He and his wife went into exile in Rome as guests of the Pope.
 When the Papal State fell in 1870, they settled in Paris.
 He died in 1894, his wife in 1925.

-(bearing in mind, of course, that judgments about
+mind, of course, that judgments about "irresistible" are

-existence of the South as a separate and respected
+the former existence of the South as a separate and

-There is a good 19th-century political cartoon plus accompanying article from Harper's Weekly about Garibaldi's conquering of the Kingdom of Naples atmain index
+This is a link to a good 19th-century political cartoon plus accompanying article from Harper's Weekly about Garibaldi's conquering of the Kingdom of Naples atmain index